Blue Mountains House

-The Observatory House is a stone house for two geologists to live amongst the Jamison Valley Canyon System of the Blue Mountains in NSW.
+The Blue Mountains House is a stone house for two geologists to live amongst the Jamison Valley Canyon System of the Blue Mountains in NSW.

 It's a robust mountain top house to withstand the elements and exposure.
 Vertical cracks in the sandstone cliffs of the Blue Mountains

 in geological terms are called 'joints'.
-The Observatory house design uses this natural phenomenon in it's planning and the house forms as a series of stone monoliths, an abstraction of the surrounding cliffs.
+The Blue Mountains house design uses this natural phenomenon in it's planning and the house forms as a series of stone monoliths, an abstraction of the surrounding cliffs.
 The orientation of the stone building walls creates protected north

 courtyards, directs views to the valleys, and gathers North sun in winter.
 The rooms have an interconnectedness and separation